oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

-# Use Business Logic to Enhance Generative AI
+# Use GenAI to analyze your data in Autonomous Database

 ## Introduction